 You can listen to an interview with previous coordinator Marina, volunteer Geraldine and service user Carmel on Northern Sound.

 Anyone living in Co.
-Monaghan who is over the age of 60 and would benefit from some company.
+Monaghan who is over the age of 60 or otherwise isolated and who would benefit from some company.

-Befriending Monaghan is run by Monaghan Integrated Development CLG (MID), the local development company for Co.
+Befriending Monaghan is run by Monaghan Volunteer Centre, part of Monaghan Integrated Development CLG (MID), the local development company for Co.
 Monaghan.
 You can find out more about MID HERE

-Befriending is a regular, one-to-one service where a volunteer visits an older person in their own home, usually once a week.
+Befriending is a regular, one-to-one service where a volunteer visits an older person in their own home or phones them, usually once a week.

-The volunteer can provide you with company, enjoy a cup of tea and a chat or maybe play a card game or watch a TV show with you.
+The volunteer can provide you with company and a chat.
+If you have face-to-face visits he or she can also enjoy a cup of tea or maybe play a card game or watch a TV show with you.
 We will try to find someone with similar interests to you, whether it is sports or soaps!

 No, the volunteer is not a home help or a carer and will not be in a position to undertake such roles.
 If you need further support, you should contact your Public Health Nurse (047 30477) or your GP’s clinic.